-- Cool on baking rack until ready to serve.
-Store any extras in an airtight container for up to one week or in the freezer in a labeled freezer safe container for up to three months.
+- Store cookies in an airtight container at room temperature for up to one week or freeze labeled freezer safe container for up to three months.

 Can you freeze them?These cookies freeze really well after baking.
 Just let them cool completely and then store them in a labeled freezer safe container.
 That way you can enjoy them anytime!
 I like these reusable freezer labels because they never fall off and even survive the dishwasher!